itdxer/neupy/site/2015/09/07/password_recovery.rst

 Hamming distance is bigger than in the previous example.
 Little bit more than 55% of the bits are different.

-The bigger difference between random binary vector the higher probability to recover valid passowrd from the network.
+The greater the difference between the input vectors easier recovery template from the network.
+For this reason we use randomly generated binary vector instead of random password.

+Ofcourse multiple randomly generated passwords would be more secure, because with them more likely to restore a invalid password that would be a good situation for a wrong password pattern.

 Recover password from the network
 ---------------------------------